What is TOGAF?

 TOGAF offers a solution by helping businesses to establish clear ROIs, solid lines of communication, and enough shared perspective to tie everything together in successful enterprise transformation initiatives.

 The second reason is that even after nearly 25 years, the framework is still at the top of its game.
 The first version was based on the ‘Technical Architecture Framework’ developed by the Department of Defense.
-This framework was then handed over to the Open Group, which has continued to refine it ever since.
+This framework was then handed over to the Open Group, which has continued to refine it.
 Indeed, former Open Group president CEO Allen Brown once said that “TOGAF is a work in progress”, and the organization even recently released TOGAF® 10th Edition.

 Updates to the framework are developed by: